Norwegian University of Life Sciences: Degree programmes

-Students do not have to pay tuition.
-The Norwegian government subsidizes all higher education.
+Domestic and EU-based students do not have to pay tuition.

 International students

 NMBU has exchange agreements with more than 93 universities worldwide, including six Nordic, 44 European and eight North American institutions.
 Institutional partnerships with universities in developing countries are carried out mainly through the Department of International Environmental and Development Studies/Noragric.
 The objectives of NMBU’s cooperation with universities abroad include building strong academic networks, facilitating international exchange and contributing to the competence building with universities in the south.

-Research
+Research and rankings

 Research at NMBU includes basic research and applied research, providing a foundation for education, research training and research geared towards the private sector.
 Research is mainly focused on Environmental Sciences, Veterinary medicine, Food Science, Biotechnology, Aquaculture and Business Development.
 It also has a strong interdisciplinary and international approach.
 There is a strong link between research and the NMBU study programs; students at the Master and PhD level are often involved in many research activities.

 Research is also a joint venture between research institutes in Ås.
 Together, the university and the institutions represent the largest research environments for life sciences in Norway.
 NMBU is also active through national alliances with other institutions and through institutional partnerships with universities in developing countries.
 NMBU’s health-related research is linked to healthy food, clean water and the environment and the many related challenges in developing countries.